 In December 1527 Pope Clement VII, during the Sack of Rome by the Imperial troops managed to escape from Castel Sant'Angelo and he reached Orvieto where he lived for six months in the Papal Palace.
 During his stay he realized that in case of siege Orvieto lacked a reliable water supply.
 In addition a medieval aqueduct had fallen into disrepair.
-The Pope commissioned Antonio da Sangallo the Younger was commissioned by the Pope with the construction of a well to reach the water from a spring which emerged at the foot of the rock.
+Antonio da Sangallo the Younger was commissioned by the Pope with the construction of a deep well to reach a spring which emerged at the foot of the rock.

 Pozzo di S. Patrizio: views downwards (left) and upwards (right)

 This palace was built by Cardinal Girolamo Simoncelli, a relative of Pope Julius III, who was Bishop of Orvieto for many years.
 The palace was inherited by Carvajal Simoncelli, Bishop of Sovana, a small town in Tuscany near Orvieto, who enlarged it and had the portal decorated with a puzzling inscription.
 Carvajal, the first name, was most likely a homage to Cardinal Bernardino Lopez de Carvajal (d.
 1523) a key adviser to Pope Alexander VI.
-The design of the portal is attributed to Ippolito Scalza, an architect who spent all his life (1532-1617) at Orvieto and was the superintendent of Opera del Duomo, the body in charge of the Cathedral, for many years.
+The design of the portal is attributed to Ippolito Scalza, an architect who spent most of his life (1532-1617) at Orvieto and was the superintendent of Opera del Duomo, the body in charge of the Cathedral, for many years.
 Some monuments of Montepulciano are attributed to him.

-In 1573-81 Ippolito Scalza supervised the renovation of the medieval palace which housed the administration of the town.
+In 1573-1581 Ippolito Scalza supervised the renovation of the medieval palace which housed the administration of the town.
 The building adjoins S. Andrea, one of the oldest churches of Orvieto.
 In 1928 the fašade and the nearby tower were brought back to their assumed XIIIth century aspect with an overall unsatisfactory result, especially for the fašade.
-The tower resembles that of Abbazia dei SS.
+The shape of the tower resembles that of Abbazia dei SS.
 Severo e Martirio in the outskirts of the town and the Torre Civica of Amelia.